yuweihao/reclor/README.md

 sh scripts/run_roberta_large.sh
 ```

 5. (Optional) After running the script, you can find `best_dev_results.txt` in the checkpoint directory which record the best result on validation set, and the predicted file `test_preds.npy` for testing set that you can submit to the [EvalAI leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/503/leaderboard/1347) to see the accuracy.
+The predicted file `test_preds.npy` contains [3, 1, 0, 2, ...] where `i`-th element represents the predicted label of i-th question with "id_string": "test_`i`" in test.json.

 ## Results